 Failure to reform State pension age could cost up to €50bn

-The German Property Trust scheme, which is the subject of fraud investigations following its collapse last year, was made available to investors through Davy Stockbroker’s trading platform, the Sunday Independent reports.
+The German Property Trust scheme, which is the subject of fraud investigations following its collapse last year, was made available to investors through Davy’s trading platform, the Sunday Independent reported.

-The €1 billion scheme, formerly known as Dolphin Trust has left more than 1,800 Irish investors in difficulty.
+The €1 billion scheme, formerly known as Dolphin Trust, has affected more than 1,800 Irish investors.
 It collapsed last year after taking more than €1 billion from investors in the Republic, the UK, Asia and elsewhere since it was set up in 2008.

 The publication writes that the financial regulator has held discussions with the Garda National Economics Crime Bureau following the €4.13 million fine levied on the stockbroker for breaching market rules.
-The Central Bank’s director of financial conduct Derville Rowland has earlier this month said she intended to contact both the Gardai and the Office of the Director of Corporate Enforcement (ODCE) on the matter.
+The Central Bank’s director of financial conduct, Derville Rowland, had earlier this month said she intended to contact both the Garda and the Office of the Director of Corporate Enforcement (ODCE) on the matter.

 Open Orphan weighs Immutex stake sale